-For the year ended 31 December 2020, sales to the Group's largest customer and five largest customers accounted for approximately 43.5% and 96.2% respectively of the total revenue of the Group for the year.
-Purchases from the Group's largest supplier and five largest suppliers, which comprise third-party manufacturers, accounted for approximately 69.1% and 100% respectively of the total purchases of the Group for the year ended 31 December 2020.
+For the year ended 31 December 2021, sales to the Group's largest customer and five largest customers accounted for approximately 49.2% and 100% respectively of the total revenue of the Group for the year.
+The aggregate purchases attributable to the Group's five largest suppliers were less than 30% of the Group's total purchases for the year.

-To the best knowledge of the Directors, none of the Directors, any of their close associates (within the meaning of the Listing Rules) or any Shareholders who or which owns more than 5% of the Company's issued share capital had any beneficial interest in any of the Group's five largest customers or suppliers during the year ended 31 December 2020.
+To the best knowledge of the Directors, none of the Directors, any of their close associates (within the meaning of the Listing Rules) or any Shareholders who or which owns more than 5% of the Company's issued share capital had any beneficial interest in any of the Group's five largest customers or suppliers during the year ended 31 December 2021.